Mid Cornwall · TR2

 Why Ladock is its own job.

-Conservation Area covers the village including the church.
+Locally, conservation Area covers the village including the church.
 Active parish council with input on infill and barn conversion proposals.
 For loft conversion specifically, parts of Ladock sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Ladock project as a TR2-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Ladock projects parish-up, not template-down — the TR2 context shapes the design from day one.
+Whether the project is on modern infill in the centre or further out toward Tresillian, the loft conversion response is locally tuned.

 Planning note